Andi-Lo/MulticolumnGallery/assets/README.txt

-On default: Place your images here.
+On default: Place your images here (assets/images/) and thumbnails in (assets/thumbs).
 Make sure to resize them to something like 1600*1200 to increase perfomance!
 Make sure the image format is in jpg, jpeg, gif or png!

 IMPORTANT: For now the thumbnails of the images have to be named thumb_Imagename and be in jpg, jpeg, gif or png format!